Jakhongir222/Jakhongir222/README.md

 </summary>
 :computer: A LITTLE ABOUT ME ...

-27 year old, enthusiastic, driven and adaptable full-stack java developer, particularly passionate about OOP and TDD.
+Enthusiastic, driven and adaptable full-stack java developer, particularly passionate about OOP and TDD.
 Graduate of </salt> School of Applied Technology's highly competitive & intensive full stack bootcamp in Stockholm.
 I was selected as one out of 1200 applicants to join salts bootcamp alongside 20 students.

 I am a logical and strategic thinker with varied technical expertise, and I take pride in my strong attention to detail and problem-solving skills .
 Having graduated with a Tourism Management degree , I came across with different people all around the world, I learned how to form client relationships and improve my communication skills.
 I thrive on working with different teams and learning from people with varied skill sets and backgrounds
 </details>